akka/akka/akka-contrib/docs/reliable-proxy.rst

 Reliable Proxy Pattern
 ======================

-Looking at :ref:`message-delivery-guarantees` one might come to the conclusion that Akka actors are made for blue-sky scenarios: sending messages is the only way for actors to communicate, and then that is not even guaranteed to work.
+Looking at :ref:`message-delivery-reliability` one might come to the conclusion that Akka actors are made for blue-sky scenarios: sending messages is the only way for actors to communicate, and then that is not even guaranteed to work.
 Is the whole paradigm built on sand?
 Of course the answer is an emphatic “No!”.